Bali aims for big spenders as Chinese tourists slowly return

 More than 160 direct flights operated between China and Bali in December 2019, according to local airport data.

-Last month, France’s Airbus, the world’s biggest aircraft-maker said its deliveries in 2022 added up to 661 planes – falling well short of its original goal of 720 for the year, owing to supply chain snags.
+Last month, France’s Airbus, the world’s biggest aircraft-maker said its deliveries in 2022 added up to 661 planes – falling short of its original goal of 720 for the year, owing to supply chain snags.

 Even so, for business operators like Mr Putu, a native of Nusa Penida, the slow uptick in arrivals from China is better than nothing.

-On a recent weekday, he had 70 passengers on his boat for a day trip for excursions from Bali’s main island to Nusa Penida, where they will splash out on dining, snorkelling and riding jet skis.
+On a recent weekday, he had 70 passengers on his boat for a day trip from Bali’s main island to Nusa Penida, where they will splash out on dining, snorkelling and riding jet skis.
+While that total represents only 5 per cent of the number of day trippers Mr Putu had daily during particularly busy times, he remains optimistic.

 “The Chinese market is huge,” he said.
 “We like to have them come to Bali.”